Cloud-RF/CloudRF-API-clients/README.md

 Below are the list of available examples which can be used.
 You are encouraged to read the respective `README.md` for each which will detail additional information and usage.

+- The [demo gallery](gallery/) has live demos to show our API in action
 - The [python](python/) directory contains a parent Python 3 script which allows interaction with all of the primary CloudRF API endpoints.
 This script is quite comprehensive and so for usage you are recommended to consult the [README](python/README.md) for more information.
 - The [bash](bash/) directory contains some Bash scripts which make use of cURL to to CloudRF API.
 - The [slippy-maps](slippy-maps/) directory contains examples of various web map libraries which interface with the CloudRF API.